Living on Campus

-Students living within the residence halls for the Fall semester must comply with the Temporary Health and Safety Procedures and the Housing Contract.
+Students living within the residence halls for the Spring semester must comply with the Spring 2021 Temporary Health and Safety Procedures and the Housing Contract.
 Students are expected to wear a mask or face covering in public; maintain at least six feet of physical distancing and limit time spent closer than six feet apart to less than 15 minutes; and wash their hands often for at least 20 seconds and use hand sanitizer frequently.
 Residents will be required to submit to periodic testing for COVID-19.
 Repeated failure to follow expectations such as masking and physical distancing may result in a referral to Community Standards and/or removal from the residence halls.

 - Students are welcome to interact with their "residential family units" in interior common areas such as hallways, common rooms, and lounges, while observing masking and social distancing.